lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-2.rst

 **Data Release:** DP1

-**Last verified to run:** 6/23/2025.
+**Last verified to run:** 6/24/2025.

-**Learning objective:** Learn how to iuse the coverage chart and HiPS map panel in the Portal results tab.
+**Learning objective:** Learn how to use the coverage chart and HiPS map panel in the Portal results tab.
-This query will retrieve a small sample of point-like objects (stars) brighter than 25th magnitude.
+This query will retrieve a small sample of isolated objects brighter than 25th magnitude.

 **LSST data products:** DP1 Object catalogs